The Do's and Don'ts of Healthy Weight Loss at Any Age

 This is a list of the exact right do's and don'ts of healthy weight loss to help you.

 - Deliberately choose what you eat daily.
 If you’re going to diet, do it right.
 Dieting should be effective, so you can lose weight fast and not gain it back.
 You don't want to keep on dieting for years!
 Learn which foods are the healthiest, and eat a variety of them.
+Examples: grass-fed beef & dairy, organic vegetables, wild-caught fish, and only the best fats.

 - Drink enough water throughout the day.
 Water is the transportation system for wastes to be removed from the body.
 It’s also the universal solvent, meaning that when you’re removing toxins from the body they will dissolve temporarily in water.
 Water, especially alkaline ionized water, will act as a temporary neutralizer until the toxins are removed.
 Frequently toxins are stored in your fat cells, so when you burn fat these get released.
 Alkaline ionized water will help to neutralize toxins (which are mostly acidic) and balance your body’s pH.
 Read more about the benefits of ionized water.